microsoft/rushstack/libraries/ts-command-line/README.md

 For help about the `push` action, the user can type "`widget push --help`", which shows this output:

 ```
-usage: widget push [-h] [--force]
+usage: widget push [-h] [-f]

-More detail about the "push" action
+Your long description goes here.

 Optional arguments:
   -h, --help   Show this help message and exit.
-  --force     Push and overwrite any existing state
+  -f, --force  Push and overwrite any existing state
 ```

 ## Dynamic Model

-Creating subclasses provides a simple, recognizable pattern that you can use across all your tooling projects.
+The action subclasses provide a simple, recognizable pattern that you can use across all your tooling projects.
 It's the generally recommended approach.
 However, there are some cases where we need to break out of the scaffold.
 For example:

-- Actions or parameters are discovered at runtime, e.g. from a config file
+- Actions or parameters may be discovered at runtime, e.g. from a config file
-- The actions and their implementations aren't closely coupled
+- The actions and their implementations may sometimes have very different structures

 In this case, you can use the `DynamicCommandLineAction` and `DynamicCommandLineParser`  classes which are not abstract (and not intended to be subclassed).
 Here's our above example rewritten for this model: